msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 - [Creating a program](https://docs.msupply.org.nz/items:programs#creating_a_program)
 - [Connecting a program to a store](https://docs.msupply.org.nz/items:programs#connecting_a_program_to_a_store)

-## Creating a program internal order
+## Creating a program Internal Order

-Let's create a program based internal order.
+Let's create a program based Internal Order.

 1. Click on the `New Order` button (top right corner):